Brevard County, FL, USA

 3. Improve the quality of care.

-The United States has a number of challenges with the quality of care, including:
+The United States has many challenges with the quality of care, including:

 • High rates of preventable deaths